Q: Why does FTSE Russell fully reconstitute its entire series of Russell US Indexes?

 Q: When is reconstitution this year?

-A: The 2018 reconstitution of the Russell US Indexes will occur June 22.
-Provisional Russell US indexes will be published beginning on June 8 to allow investors to track the new indexes prior to the reconstitution effective date.
+A: The 2021 reconstitution of the Russell US Indexes will occur June 25.
+Provisional Russell US Indexes will be published beginning on June 4 to allow investors to track the new indexes prior to the reconstitution effective date.
 This allows investors the option to choose the date on which they execute their index trades.

-Q: What's the basic process for the Russell US index reconstitution?
+Q: What's the basic process for Russell Reconstitution?

-Q: How much trading occurs at the Russell US Indexes annual reconstitution?
+Q: How much trading occurs at Russell Reconstitution?

-A: As of the June 23, 2017 reconstitution, $47.1 billion and $28.9 billion in US stocks traded in the closing moments of Friday trading on the New York Stock Exchange (NYSE) and Nasdaq exchanges, respectively.1
+A: As of the June 2020 reconstitution, $69.9 billion and $56.7 billion in US stocks traded in the closing moments of Friday trading on the New York Stock Exchange (NYSE) and Nasdaq exchanges, respectively.

 Q: Can I get more info on the methodology?

-A: View FTSE Russell's complete Russell US and Russell Global Index construction and methodology documents available on ftserussell.com.
+A: View FTSE Russell's complete Russell US Index construction and methodology document for more information.